Your Guide to a Successful Email Strategy

 “Drive email conversion rates to the industry average by the end of next quarter”

 In both examples, you can see that the goals are specific, measurable, achievable (assuming your “y” factor isn’t something absurd, like 90%), realistic, and have a particular time period in which the results should be met.
+However, there isn’t a clear path to success just yet.
+This is where targets really come in handy.

-How to set Your Objectives
+How to set your objectives

+Now that you have your goals in mind, you’ll need to set up some key targets to focus on before you can get those conversion rates or sales boosted.
 Targets are basically “mini goals,” or steps that you take in order to be able to Try to imagine that nobody opens your emails; you aren’t really going to be able to track anything at the point of conversion if they aren’t even entering the top of your funnel.
 Therefore, logically, you will want to work on optimizing your funnel from the top down.
 Try organizing your targets like this:

 STEP 1: Achieve an average open rate of 20% (global average) by the end of week 1